 freshwater ecosystems, biogeochemistry

-Because of the transfer of land-based carbon to surface waters, the food webs of aquatic ecosystems are often partially supported by their watersheds.
+Because of this large transfer of land-based carbon to surface waters, the food webs of aquatic ecosystems are often partially supported by their watersheds.
 Working in both the Hudson River and in Wisconsin lakes, Cole and colleagues determined the size of this subsidy to fish populations and to invertebrate consumers.
 To put the question in simple terms, are fish and other aquatic consumers made of carbon that originates from aquatic plants or maple leaves?

 Studies of food webs appear solely academic, but these answers strike a chord with fishermen.
 As fishing is the second largest recreational activity in the United States being able to talk with fishermen about where their fish come from offers an exciting opportunity to educate and interest a significant public group about ecology.